-The enc (encryption method) header parameter identifies the content encryption algorithm used to encrypt the Plaintext to produce the Ciphertext.
+The enc (encryption method) Header Parameter identifies the content encryption algorithm used to encrypt the Plaintext to produce the Ciphertext.
 This algorithm MUST be an AEAD algorithm with a specified key length.
 The recipient MUST reject the JWE if the enc value does not represent a supported algorithm. enc values SHOULD either be registered in the IANA JSON Web Signature and Encryption Algorithms registry defined in [JWA] or be a value that contains a Collision Resistant Name.
 The enc value is a case sensitive string containing a StringOrURI value.
-Use of this header parameter is REQUIRED.
-This header parameter MUST be understood and processed by implementations.
+Use of this Header Parameter is REQUIRED.
+This Header Parameter MUST be understood and processed by implementations.

-A list of defined enc values can be found in the IANA JSON Web Signature and Encryption Algorithms registry defined in [JWA]; the initial contents of this registry are the values defined in Section 4.2 of the JSON Web Algorithms (JWA) [JWA] specification.
+A list of defined enc values for this use can be found in the IANA JSON Web Signature and Encryption Algorithms registry defined in [JWA]; the initial contents of this registry are the values defined in Section 4.2 of the JSON Web Algorithms (JWA) [JWA] specification.